A 1% forecasting error can cost you millions. But a better tool can help you see it coming, and steer.

 - Teams with in-house model builders

-Try it if: You’re a large enterprise with the budget and resources to match.
+Try it if: You’re a large enterprise with the budget and resources to match, and you want a highly governed planning hub owned by a central COE or IT team.

 Pigment